Geology Bachelor's Degree

 Tomorrow Needs Adaptable Geology in the Field and Lab

 The daily duties of geoscientists, such as geologists, include investigating natural phenomena.
-Collect data on location, interpret the results in a lab, and write reports.
+Travel the world and collect data on location, then interpret the results in a lab and write reports.
 Field studies bring geoscientists to diverse landscapes around the globe.
 You may find yourself at a volcano, over an ocean, or visiting oil fields.
 Learn to adapt to a variety of situations and working conditions.
 Geoscientists must have the ability to develop a picture of a field site based on limited data.
 Develop sound critical-thinking skills for this discipline.

 Discover a world of opportunity.
 A bachelor’s degree in geology will prepare you for a career in industry or graduate study.
 Geologists often spend part of their working time outdoors and enjoying nature.
-They may travel the world.
+They may travel frequently.

 Interested in oil exploration or a career in academia?
 Explore graduate education options.
 An advanced degree provides greater specialization.